istio/istio.io/content/help/ops/security/debugging-authorization/index.md

 ...
 {{< /text >}}

-The output could be very long but you only need to care about the `envoy.filters.http.rbac` filter.
+The output could be very long but you only need to care about the `envoy.filters.http.rbac` filter that enforces the authorization policy on each incoming request.

-This is the proxy filter that enforces the authorization policy on each incoming request.
+Look at the output to:

 * Check the config dump to see if it includes the `envoy.filters.http.rbac` filter.
 * Check the filter config to see if it's updated accordingly after you updated your authorization policy.

-Taking the above output as an example, the productpage's proxy enabled the `envoy.filters.http.rbac` filter with rules that allows anyone to access it via GET method.
+Taking the above output as an example, the proxy of productpage enabled the `envoy.filters.http.rbac` filter with rules that allows anyone to access it via GET method.
 The `shadow_rules` is not used and could be ignored safely.

-## Make sure policies are enforced correctly
+## 4. Make sure policies are enforced correctly

 Authorization is enforced on proxies, You can check the runtime log to see what's happening during the enforcement.